pranavsv16/Anomaly_Detection_Time_Evolving_Graphs/README.md

 # Anomaly_Detection_Time_Evolving_Graphs

+Anomaly detection refers to the problem of finding patterns in data that fail to conform to the expected standard.
+These anomalous patterns are useful to a number of business applications, such as identifying trending topics on social media and suspicious traffic on computer networks, as well as detecting credit card fraud, insurance fraud, and e-auction fraud.

-**Research Paper:** I have implemented an algorithm from paper (DELTACON: A Principled Massive-Graph Similarity Function)
+**Research Paper:** I have implemented an algorithm from paper: [DELTACON: A Principled Massive-Graph Similarity Function](https://arxiv.org/pdf/1304.4657)

 ### Datasets: